"For every year you wait to start higher education, it gets more expensive."

 Risk: Very Low

-If you want your money to stay accessible while still earning a little more interest than your regular savings account, a high-yield account is a good pick.
+If you want your money to stay accessible while still earning a little more interest than your regular savings account, a high-yield savings account offered by small finance banks and certain cooperative banks in India can be a good pick.

-While it’s not a great option if you are looking for massive returns, it’s great for goals that are a little closer.
-Think exam prep, course fees, or even saving up for your first semester abroad.
+While it's not a great option if you are looking for massive returns, it's great for goals that are a little closer — think exam prep, course fees, or saving up for your first semester.

 Bottom Line